Redfin: Awards

 In October 2012, Redfin was named one of The DIGITAL 100: World's Most Valuable Private Tech Companies by Business Insider.

 In July 2013, Inman News awarded Redfin an award for "Most Innovative Brokerage or Franchise".

 In June 2014, Seattle Business magazine recognized Redfin as the best company to work for in Seattle in the Large Companies category.

-Redfin was named the one of the top tech companies to work for in Seattle by Hired.com.
+In December 2019, Redfin was named one of the top tech companies to work for in Seattle by Hired.com.